yifan-lu001/lion-auction/README.md

 ## Installation

-Download the Yifan_Lu_LionAuction.zip file and open the project in a supported environment, such as PyCharm Professional.
+Clone the repository and open the project folder in a supported environment, such as PyCharm Professional.
 There should be fifteen (15) functional files:

 ```angular2html
 index.html